 Native flowers can add color and beauty to a landscape.
 You can frame your home or garden with distinctive flowers that will attract birds and butterflies.
 Gardening with native plants and wildflowers helps the environment in which you live.
 That is because native plants are disease resistant and are better able to withstand an insect attack.
-Wildflowers native to the different regions can look drastically different with a lot of color variations in the fall and winter months.
+Wildflowers native to the different regions can look drastically different with many color variations in the fall and winter months.
 You can find wildflower options on online nursery sites that sell to your region.
-Fall and winter wildflowers are naturally found in pastures, forests, by creeks and ponds, at lakes and rivers alongside the beds, and along jagged edges of an ocean or another body of water.
+Fall and winter wildflowers are naturally found in pastures, forests, creeks and ponds, lakes and rivers alongside the beds, and along jagged edges of an ocean or another body of water.

 Wildflowers create a perfect backdrop for your fall or winter garden.
 They can also do quite well at getting attention as a sole flower occupant in your garden space when mixed with other native plants.

 Non-native plants are invasive to the areas they claim; they take valuable space that wildflowers and other native plants need to survive.
 They require more water, insecticide, and fertilizer to stay healthy.
-Wildflowers are widely available on online nursery shopping centers, and these stores typically carry heirloom varieties that are extremely hard to find.
+Wildflowers are widely available in online nursery shopping centers, and these stores typically carry heirloom varieties that are extremely hard to find.